anonymous20252025/Falcon/README.md

 ## News 🚀🚀🚀

 - `2024/11/27`: Falcon has been released.
-The model checkpoints is now available on HuggingFace & modelscope, and both training / evaluation scripts and The FCD-78M dataset are open-sourced.
+The model checkpoints is now available on HuggingFace, and both training / evaluation scripts and The FCD-78M dataset are open-sourced.

 ## Model Zoo